-The program takes place each fall with three sessions spread out over six weeks.
-During the workshop, participants work in small groups and exchange draft sections of their proposals for peer critique and feedback from senior faculty facilitators who are experienced in NIH study section thinking.
-Each session focuses on different sections of the career award proposal, including the Candidate Background, Career Objectives & Plan, Specific Aims and Mentor Letters.
+During the workshop sessions, participants work in small groups, exchanging drafts of their proposal sections for peer critique and feedback from senior faculty facilitators who are experienced in NIH study section thinking.
+Each session focuses on different sections of the career development award proposal, including the Candidate Background, Career Development Plan/Career Goals and Objectives, Specific Aims and Research Strategy, and Mentor Letters.